gregpalmr/alluxio-secure-hadoop/README.md

      SELECT * FROM alluxio_table2;

+     SELECT * FROM alluxio_table2 WHERE NAME LIKE '%Frank%';

      DROP TABLE alluxio_table2;

 If you have any issues, you can inspect the Hiveserver2 log file using the commands: